COME AND VISIT OUR

 Green Party Chairperson/Cathaoirleach and Councillor for Castleknock, Fingal County Council

 Roderic is a law lecturer in the School of Law and Government in DCU.
-He was elected a Councillor in 2014 and is committed to improved education, public transport provision and proper planning.
+He is committed to improved education, public transport provision and proper planning.

 Cllr.
 Ciarán Cuffe